dmichaels/public/work/summaries/dig_welcomes.md

     - Doing so requires consumers to be part of same _consumer group_ whereby incoming messages on the queue will be distributed evenly to each consumer in the group.

-- Components of the new realtime Welcome emails process:
+**Solution Components**

 - <ins>New Member Listener</ins>
   - Kafka/MySQL plugin to monitor our member table in MySQL for new (member) records.
   - Monitors our (MySQL) database for new members and places them on a Kafka queue.
     - The raw new member records are placed, as JSON blob/message on the Kafka "new-member" topic queue.
     - Full disclosure: We actually had problems with the Kafka/MySQL plugin at the time (probably fixed now), and as a workaround, we had to implement this as a polling process which polled/queried the MySQL member table, periodically (every 20 seconds, say), and wrote the member data to the Kafka new-member topic queue.

 - <ins>New Member Augmenter</ins>
   - Picks up raw new member data from Kafka, augments with unique Salesforce ID, and placed them on another Kafka queue.
   - Monitors our (MySQL) database for new members and places them on a Kafka queue
   - Member data sent to Salesforce need a unique ID ("Subscriber Key") which *only* the Data Warehouse knows how to construct.
 Due to historical (hysterical) reasons, the generation of this ID is non-trivial, and replicating the logic of generating this ID was ill-advised.
   - So this service reads (member records) from the Kafka new-member topic queue (independent from the New Member Listener process).
   - Calls an API in the Data Warehouse we set up to generate the required ID (Subscriber Key), from the (per-organization) member ID (from the member table).
   - Augments the member data (read from Kafka) with retrieved Subscriber Key for the member.
   - Then writes the augmented member record onto another "new-member-augmented" topic (for another, any other, process to pick up).

-         - New Member Emailer
+- <ins>New Member Emailer</ins>
   - Picks up augmented new member data from Kafka and sends to Salesforce via API.
   - And we actually wrote (yet) another Kafka messages to (yet) another Kafka topic queue indicating the record had been sent to Salesforce and then (yet) another consumer process would pickup (read) from that topic queue and write to a new-members-sent-to-salesforce table;
     but this was really a bit overkill (a bit overengineered).